Pitasi/univrs/articles/univrs.md

         div {
             p { "Counter: " (c) }
             button
-                // specifying the element to be replaced and the request
+                // target: element that will be replaced hx-target="closest div"

-                // to make it's all we need
+                // method and url of the request hx-post="/components/counter/increment"

-                hx-target="closest div"
+                // since it's a button, htmx by default will set the trigger
-                hx-post="/components/counter/increment"
+                // to be on click

                 { "Increment" }
         }
     }